qwacko/sveltekit-lucia-starter/README.md

 The Drizzle ORM schema is configured in `src/lib/server/db/schema` and all files should be compiled into `index.ts` to allow for the application to use this correctly.
 Migration files are stored in `src/lib/server/db/migrations`.
 If you want different information related to the user (currently only `username` and `admin`) to be available through lucia-auth, you will need to modify the `app.d.ts` file and `src/lib/server/lucia.ts`, as these values are not related to the drizzle schema.

+The following scripts are available in relation to drizzle:

+- `pnpm db:generate` : Generates the necessary migrations from the current schema.
+- `pnpm db:studio` : Executes drizzle studio to allow for db exploration.

 ## Docker